C0M-M4ND0/AnsibleAKSOrchestrate/README.md

 # AnsibleAKSOrchestrate
-AnsibleAKSOrchestrate is a project that demonstrates how to use Ansible to orchestrate the creation of an Azure Kubernetes Service (AKS) cluster and deploy an application to it.
-This project provides a clear structure for setting up the cluster and deploying the app, enhancing modularity and maintainability.
+AnsibleAKSOrchestrate is a project that demonstrates how to use Ansible to orchestrate the creation of an Azure Kubernetes Service (AKS) cluster, deploy an application to it, and set up a monitoring using Prometheus.
+This project provides a clear structure for setting up the cluster, deploying the app, and enabling monitoring capabilities.
 ## Table of Contents

 - [Project Overview](#project-overview)